andrewShillito/spring-security-demo/README.md

 The playwright testing setup supports some environment parameters:

 - `playwright.application.base-url` - The base url for the running spring boot application without http or https prefix.
-Default is 'localhost:8080'.
+The default value is 'localhost:8080'.
-- `playwright.application.is-https` - Whether the spring boot app is using https or http - default is http.
+- `playwright.application.is-https` - Whether the spring boot app is using https or http.
+The default value is 'false' which means it expects the application urls to use http.
 - `playwright.headless` - Controls if playwright shows the browser as the test suite runs.
-Default value is 'false' which means the browser will show.
+The default value is 'false' which means the browser will show.

 ## Regenerating dev environment example data